 An angiogram is an imaging test that uses X-rays to look at your blood vessels.
-It is done to check for conditions such as:
+It's done to check for conditions such as:

-- Weak, stretched or enlarged portion of a blood vessel (aneurysm)
+- Weak, stretched, or enlarged part of a blood vessel (aneurysm)

 - Narrowing of a blood vessel (stenosis)